-Please note: this table is not at all a comprehensive guide to the cannabinoids, terpenes and terpenoids found in the cannabis plant (there are 150 cannabinoids, around 220 terpenes and terpenoids, 20 flavonoids and around 200-200 other compounds in the cannabis plant).
-We have listed the most ones most commonly found, and the ones that seem to most definitively have a physiological and potential therapeutic effect …
+This table is not a comprehensive guide to the cannabinoids, terpenes, and terpenoids found in the cannabis plant (there are 150 cannabinoids, around 220 terpenes and terpenoids, 20 flavonoids, and approximately 200 to 220 other compounds in the cannabis plant).
+We have listed the most commonly found and those that seem to most definitively have a physiological and potential therapeutic effect.

 Free Cannabinoid and Terpene Guide

-Please remember that concentrations of the above cannabinoids and terpenes vary not only from strain-to-strain, but from phenotype-to-phenotype as well, as some strains result in different types of marijuana.
-To give an example, growing 12 Super Silver Haze (50% Haze, 25% Skunk, 25% Northern Lights) seeds will likely lead to 6 Haze-dominant phenotypes and 3 Skunk- and 3 Northern Lights- dominant phenotypes, all with different concentrations of various cannabinoids and terpenes.
+Please remember that concentrations of the above cannabinoids and terpenes vary not only from strain to strain but also from phenotype to phenotype, as some strains result in different types of marijuana.
+For example, growing 12 Super Silver Haze (50% Haze, 25% Skunk, 25% Northern Lights) seeds will likely lead to 6 Haze-dominant phenotypes and 3 Skunk- and 3 Northern Lights- dominant phenotypes, all with different concentrations of various cannabinoids and terpenes.

-The skill of the grower, the environment the cannabis was grown in, the age of the cannabis, at what stage of flowering the flowering plant was harvested, and how well the marijuana flowers were dried and cured also affect a plant’s cannabinoid and terpene concentrations.
-The only way you’re going to find out the best medicine for you is by seeing if you qualify for a Medical Marijuana Card with Leafwell and testing out some dispensary medications as soon as possible!
+The grower’s skill, the environment the cannabis was grown in, the age of the cannabis, at what stage of flowering the flowering plant was harvested, and how well the marijuana flowers were dried and cured also affect a plant’s cannabinoid and terpene concentrations.
+The only way you’ll find out the best medicine for you is by seeing if you qualify for a Medical Marijuana Card with Leafwell and testing out some dispensary medications as soon as possible!

-A lot more research is needed in order to prove cannabis’s efficacy for many conditions, especially regarding the different cannabinoid and terpenoid profiles of particular strains, products and extractions, and how they can help (or hinder) treatment.
-You may well still need other medications (cannabis is not an anti-rejection tablet for organs, for example, although CBD has shown some interesting results in this area as well!), and in some instances cannabis may interfere with existing conditions and medications.
+More research is needed to prove cannabis’s efficacy for many conditions, especially regarding the different cannabinoid and terpenoid profiles of particular strains, products, and extractions and how they can help (or hinder) treatment.
+You may still need other medications (cannabis is not an anti-rejection tablet for organs, for example, although CBD has shown some exciting results in this area as well!).
+In some instances, cannabis may interfere with existing conditions and medications.
 Always ask your primary care physician if you are unsure about anything!

 Another issue is comorbidity.
-You may suffer from one condition that merits the use of cannabis, and another where cannabis may not be as useful, e.g. schizophrenia, although there are studies taking place with CBD being a potential antipsychotic.
-However, where cannabinoid-based medications may prove useful is in reducing the number of other medications needed, especially potentially dangerous and/or addictive ones such as opioids, benzodiazepines and powerful non-steroidal anti-inflammatory drugs (NSAIDs).
+You may suffer from one condition that merits the use of cannabis and another where cannabis may not be as helpful, e.g., schizophrenia.
+However, there are studies taking place with CBD being a potential antipsychotic.
+However, where cannabinoid-based medications may prove beneficial is in reducing the number of other medicines needed, especially potentially dangerous and/or addictive ones such as opioids, benzodiazepines, and powerful non-steroidal anti-inflammatory drugs (NSAIDs).
 This potentially means less need to balance out a range of pharmaceutical drugs so that they do not react negatively with each other and the body.

 Please remember that much of what we write is theory and supposition.
-For many of these conditions, the efficacy of cannabis has not yet been proven-beyond-doubt – a fact exacerbated by the fact that there are not a huge number of properly-controlled studies out there.
-Hopefully, this will change in the future, and the federal government decides to take a more neutral, objective and, perhaps most importantly, scientific stance on cannabis and research into cannabinoid-based medications.
+For many of these conditions, the efficacy of cannabis has not yet been proven beyond doubt — a fact exacerbated by the fact that there are not a considerable number of properly-controlled studies out there.
+Hopefully, this will change in the future.
+The federal government takes a more neutral, objective, and, perhaps most importantly, scientific stance on cannabis and research into cannabinoid-based medications.

-If you need to know more about dosing medical marijuana, check out our guide.
-In the meantime, here’s a quick look at using medical marijuana and utiliing these cannabinoids and terpenes in context.
+If you need to know more about dosing on medical marijuana, check out our guide.
+In the meantime, here’s a quick look at using medical marijuana and utilizing these cannabinoids and terpenes in context.

 10 Things to Consider About Dosing Cannabis

-- Cannabinoids can be biphasic, meaning they can have different effects at different dosages.
-THC can beat anxiety in low dosages, or prompt anxiety and paranoia in high dosages.
-THCV is anti-psychoactive in low doses, but is psychoactive in higher doses.
-Lower doses of CBD can be relaxing, but higher doses can cause an “up” or energetic effect in some (although some have reported more sedative-like effects – much seems to depend on the miixture of terpenes and personal physiology).
+- Cannabinoids can be biphasic, having different effects at different dosages.
+THC can beat anxiety in low dosages or prompt anxiety and paranoia in high dosages.
+THCV is anti-psychoactive in low doses but is psychoactive in higher doses.
+Lower doses of CBD can be relaxing, but higher doses can cause an “up” or energetic effect in some (although some have reported more sedative-like effects – much seems to depend on the mixture of terpenes and personal physiology).

-- Cannabinoids and terpenes usually work better when used in conjunction with one another, both with regards to their safety and their efficacy.
-The is known as the entourage effect.
+- Cannabinoids and terpenes usually work better when used in conjunction with one another, both with regard to their safety and their efficacy.
+This is known as the entourage effect.

 - Those with bipolar disorder or schizophrenia ought to avoid psychoactive cannabinoids.
 CBD, however, could be very useful.
 In some cases, using one specific cannabinoid or set of cannabinoids may be useful.